Ring0s4u2Proxy/Low-Level-OCR-Triggered-Keylogger/README.md

 --------------------------------------------------------------------------------

-Alright, I hope you found this informative.
+I think this tool has the potential to shave off many, many hours of red teaming operation.
+Anyways, I hope you found this informative.
 Sorry about not including any malicious code; I do not want to aid in any sort of fraud or something like that.
 Nonetheless, this is still an interesting technique, and I think the principles behind the technique could be used for something good.
+I